Add Server Node to a Cluster

 NCache cluster is dynamic and supports adding server nodes to a running cache cluster at runtime.
 When the new cache server is started, it automatically joins the existing cache cluster.
-Cache clients that are already connected to the cache cluster up and running automatically connect with the new cache server if the caching topology requires it.
+Cache clients that are already connected to the cache cluster which is up and running, automatically connect with the new cache server if the caching topology requires it.

 Add Node to Cache

 Launch NCache Web Manager by browsing to http://localhost:8251 or

 In the left navigation bar, click on Clustered Caches.
 This opens up a new page at

 <server-ip>:8251/.
 The page shows any existing local or clustered caches and additional details like Server and Server Platform.

 Against the cache name, click on View Details.

 This opens up the detailed configuration page for the cache.
 The Server Nodes tab displays a list and status of the existing server nodes of the cache.